The Epilepsy Transition to Adulthood: How To Help Your Child | MyEpilepsyTeam

 The Epilepsy Transition to Adulthood: How To Help Your Child

-• Parents, caregivers, and clinicians can help frame a child’s attitude about epilepsy from an early age.
+• Parents, caregivers, and clinicians can help shape a child’s attitude about epilepsy from an early age.

 • As your child grows, they should become more educated about epilepsy and increasingly take on medical care responsibilities.